HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/hcl_experience_api/dam_friendly_urls.md

 Collection unique-names are the unique identifier for each collection which can be used in friendly url instead of collection UUID to access DAM assets.
 Collection unique-names supports all languages as per existing system.
 Collection unique-name does not support any URL reserved characters(e.g. "?!#$&%'*+/;:,=@()\[]").

 ## How collection unique-names are generated?
-- While creating collection, user has provision to enter custom collection unique-name.
+- While creating a collection, the user has a provision to enter a custom collection unique-name.
 ![](../../../images/CreateCollection_friendlyUrl-1.png "Create collection popup")
 ![](../../../images/CreateCollection_friendlyUrl-2.png "Create collection popup")